CambridgeshireQuakers/CambridgeshireQuakers.github.io/meetings/jesus-lane/room-hire.md

 and Conditions for lettings are available on request.

-The Friends Meeting House is cared for by resident Wardens and two Assistant Wardens. who are available whenever the Meeting House is open.
-They hope you will find a quiet and friendly atmosphere here, and welcome your comments on the facilities provided.
+The Friends Meeting House is cared for by a Warden and two Assistant Wardens who are available whenever the Meeting House is open.
+They hope you will find a quiet and friendly atmosphere and welcome your comments on the facilities provided.

 </div>